jonkingseestheworld/Music_Match_Maker/README.md

 <img src="img/badmusic.jpg" width="220">

-<br>This got me very curious trying to know what songs I listened to in general may also be favoured by my partner based on his listening habit.
+<br>This got me very curious trying to know what songs I listened to in general may also be favoured by my partner based on listening habit.

 <img src="img/spotify_duo.jpg" width="350">
 (Image: Spotify)